Control-D-Inc/ctrld/README.md

 `ctrld` can be configured in variety of different ways, which include: API, local config file or via cli launch args.

 ## API Based Auto Configuration
 Application can be started with a specific Control D resolver config, instead of the default one.
 Simply supply your Resolver ID with a `--cd` flag, when using the `start` (service) mode.
-In this mode, the application will automatically choose a non-conflicting IP and/or port and configure itself as the upstream to whatever process is running on port 53 (like dnsmasq or Windows DNS Server).
 This mode is used when the 1 liner installer command from the Control D onboarding guide is executed.

 The following command will use your own personal Control D Device resolver, and start the application in service mode.
 Your resolver ID is displayed on the "Show Resolvers" screen for the relevant Control D Endpoint.